Food vs. fuel: Government regulations of food and fuel markets

-France, Germany, the United Kingdom and the United States governments have supported biofuels with tax breaks, mandated use, and subsidies.
+France, Germany, the United Kingdom, and the United States governments have supported biofuels with tax breaks, mandated use, and subsidies.
 These policies have the unintended consequence of diverting resources from food production and leading to surging food prices and the potential destruction of natural habitats.

 Fuel for agricultural use often does not have fuel taxes (farmers get duty-free petrol or diesel fuel).
 Biofuels may have subsidies and low/no retail fuel taxes.
 Biofuels compete with retail gasoline and diesel prices which have substantial taxes included.
 The net result is that it is possible for a farmer to use more than a gallon of fuel to make a gallon of biofuel and still make a profit.
 There have been thousands of scholarly papers analyzing how much energy goes into making ethanol from corn and how that compares to the energy in the ethanol.

-A World Bank policy research working paper concluded that food prices have risen by 35 to 40 percent between 2002 and 2008, of which 70 to 75 percent is attributable to biofuels.
+A World Bank policy research working paper concluded that food prices have risen by 35 to 40 percent between 2002 and 2008, of which 70 to 75 percent are attributable to biofuels.
 The "month-by-month" five-year analysis disputes that increases in global grain consumption and droughts were responsible for significant price increases, reporting that this had only a marginal impact.
-Instead the report argues that the EU and US drive for biofuels has had by far the biggest impact on food supply and prices, as increased production of biofuels in the US and EU were supported by subsidies and tariffs on imports, and considers that without these policies, price increases would have been smaller.
-This research also concluded that Brazil's sugar cane based ethanol has not raised sugar prices significantly, and recommends removing tariffs on ethanol imports by both the US and EU, to allow more efficient producers such as Brazil and other developing countries, including many African countries, to produce ethanol profitably for export to meet the mandates in the EU and the US.
+Instead, the report argues that the EU and US drive for biofuels has had by far the biggest impact on food supply and prices, as increased production of biofuels in the US and EU was supported by subsidies and tariffs on imports, and considers that without these policies, price increases would have been smaller.
+This research also concluded that Brazil's sugar cane-based ethanol has not raised sugar prices significantly and recommends removing tariffs on ethanol imports by both the US and EU, to allow more efficient producers such as Brazil and other developing countries, including many African countries, to produce ethanol profitably for export to meet the mandates in the EU and the US.

-An economic assessment published by the OECD in July 2008 agrees with the World Bank report recommendations regarding the negative effects of subsidies and import tariffs, but found that the estimated impact of biofuels on food prices are much smaller.
-The OECD study found that trade restrictions, mainly through import tariffs, protect the domestic industry from foreign competitors but impose a cost burden on domestic biofuel users and limits alternative suppliers.
+An economic assessment published by the OECD in July 2008 agrees with the World Bank report recommendations regarding the negative effects of subsidies and import tariffs but finds that the estimated impact of biofuels on food prices is much smaller.
+The OECD study found that trade restrictions, mainly through import tariffs, protect the domestic industry from foreign competitors but impose a cost burden on domestic biofuel users and limit alternative suppliers.
 The report is also critical of limited reduction of greenhouse gas emissions achieved from biofuels based on feedstocks used in Europe and North America, finding that the current biofuel support policies would reduce greenhouse gas emissions from transport fuel by no more than 0.8% by 2015, while Brazilian ethanol from sugar cane reduces greenhouse gas emissions by at least 80% compared to fossil fuels.
 The assessment calls for the need for more open markets in biofuels and feedstocks in order to improve efficiency and lower costs.